Functions

 Using connectTo

-property is a simplified way to grant access to other Stacktape-managed resources.
+The connectTo property is a simplified way to grant access to other Stacktape-managed resources.

 resources:myLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my-lambda.tsenvironment:- name: MY_BUCKET_NAMEvalue: $ResourceParam('myBucket', 'name')connectTo:# access to the bucket- myBucket# access to AWS SES- aws:sesmyBucket:type: bucket